hslr-s/sun-panel-doc/docs/advanced/landscap.md

 ## Card style classes

 Supported starting from `v1.6.0`
-Project card adds a unique id attribute.
+Project card adds a unique "class" attribute.
 The naming rule is `item-card-name-xx` (`xx` is the unique identifier in the project card settings)

 ## Other instructions